Health Officials In China Say 9 Dead From Newly Identified Coronavirus

 "The virus is mainly transmitted through the respiratory tract," Li Bin, deputy director of China's National Health Commission, which overseas the bureau, said at a Wednesday morning news conference in Beijing.
 "It may mutate and there is risk of further spread."

 Lunar New Year is China's – and the world's – busiest travel season.
 Officially, the New Year is this Saturday, but celebrations continue well into February.
+About 400 million Chinese are expected to travel within and outside the country beginning at the end of the week.

 "During Chinese New Year, the surge [in people moving around the country] increases the risk of the epidemic's spread and the difficulty of prevention and control.
 We must not take it lightly," Li said, according to a translation in the South China Morning Post.

+Li said residents of Hubei province, where Wuhan is located, should avoid densely populated areas and public gatherings.
+Earlier, the Disease Prevention Bureau's chief epidemiologist, Zeng Guang, urged an unofficial quarantine of Wuhan.

+"We hope people can avoid going to Wuhan if possible and that people in Wuhan can stay there," he said.

 The virus, known as 2019-nCoV, was discovered last month in the central city of Wuhan.
-Since then, it has spread to other parts of China, and isolated cases have been found in Japan, Thailand, South Korea and most recently, the U.S.
+Since then, it has spread to other parts of China, and isolated cases have been found in Japan, Thailand, South Korea, the U.S. and Hong Kong.

 Symptoms of infection include fever, dry cough, difficulty breathing, diarrhea and body aches.